elgw/deconwolf/INSTALL.md

 ```

-## Using Intel MKL for the FFT
+## FFT Backend -- using MKL
-We've build deconwolf against the Intel MKL library (for the FFT) on Ubuntu,
-although FFTW3 is the default.
-In initial performance tests MKL is found
-to be faster than FFTW3.
+FFTW3 is the default FFT backend for deconwolf but it is also possible to use
+Intel MKL.
+This option is only tested on Ubuntu so far.

 ### Installation
-Install the required package(s), on Ubuntu:
+Install the required package(s):

 ``` shel
 sudo apt install intel-mkl